 Most Agenda 21 programs give lip service to positive sounding words and programs that in reality are bad for us.
 In order to understand and counter this deception, it is beneficial to study all parts of this website and continue to research the issues further.
 Articles are broken down into various categories and give examples of Agenda 21 at work.
 They also lead you to other excellent researchers and reporters on the subject.
-There are PowerPoint slides, speech transcripts with up to date local examples, and videos as well.
+There are PowerPoint slides, cartoons, speech transcripts with local examples, and videos as well.

 Begin sharing the information with others.
 Small gatherings and pot luck meals are good ways to bring people together.

 If it is a Comprehensive Plan (CP), you can be certain it is Sustainable Development, Agenda 21.
 In fact one Agenda 21 operator had this to say:

 “Participating in a U.N. advocated planning process would very likely bring out many… who would actively work to defeat any elected official… undertaking Local Agenda 21/Sustainable Development.
 So we call our process something else such as ‘comprehensive planning’, ‘growth management’ or ‘smart growth’.”

 – J. Gary Lawrence, 1998 UNEP Conference U.K.